| Simple, Effective Treatment for Post Traumatic Stress DisorderBob Van Oosterhout, MA,

 how each symptom of PTSD is generated and why the recovery process works provides the confidence and security to proceed.

-Understanding Symptom Formation Emotions are physical events.
+Emotions are physical events.
 They are experienced in the musculature.

 Tensing muscles associated with emotional trauma temporarily diminishes the experience of these emotions.
 When this tension